Atlanta Falcons Logo

 Atlanta Falcons emblem

-The logo of the football club depicts not only a falcon but also a large letter “F.” It is, in fact, two in one: the silhouette of the bird looks like the first sign in the word “Falcons.”
-But “F” is not written, but hand-drawn, and it has an unusual stylized look so that it cannot be attributed to ordinary printed characters.
+The football club’s logo depicts a falcon and a large letter “F.” Essentially, it’s two in one: the bird’s silhouette resembles the first sign in the word “Falcons.”
+However, the “F” is not written but drawn by hand, and it has an unusual stylized appearance, so it cannot be attributed to regular printed symbols.
 That is, the designers did not use any of the existing fonts.

 Atlanta Falcons symbol